omargoldpr/hf-api/README.md

 - questions
   - Return a list of all questions in trec dataset
   - Arguments:
+    - split: Select only one split (test or train).
     - text: Search for text content (case-insensitive).
     - skip: Skip x number of rows
     - first: Only return the first x number of rows (apply after skip).